danott/today-i-learned/_posts/2016-01-27-today-i-learned.md

-I'm almost always wanting to configuring Rails engines when I make them.
+I'm almost always wanting to add configuration hooks to Rails engines when I build them.
-I've never taken the time to figure out how to configure them.
+Up to this point I've never taken the time to figure out the most succinct way to provide configuration hooks.
 It turns out that it's much simpler than I even imagined.

 {% highlight ruby %}